Emergency loans explained

 An emergency loan should only ever be seen as a short-term fix.
 If you’re struggling to pay your bills or have ongoing debt problems, approaching a debt charity such as StepChange or Citizens Advice for advice on working out a more affordable payment plan.

 Some payday loan companies will accept applications from unemployed borrowers.
-But you need to consider how you will pay off the loan as failing to do so will mean paying even more in interest and charges – and can also seriously damage your credit score.
+But you need to think about how you will pay off the loan as failing to do so will mean paying even more in interest and charges – and can also seriously damage your credit score.

 Other types of loans you may be able to get while unemployed include secured loans that use an asset such as your home as security.
 Guarantor loans, which require a friend or family member to act as a guarantor in the event you are unable to pay your loan are another option.

-It’s vital not to ignore debt problems – usually if you ignore the issue it will only get worse.
+It’s important not to ignore debt problems – usually, if you ignore the issue it will only get worse.

 If you’re struggling with debt repayments contact your lender.
 They should offer help in the form of working out an affordable repayment plan, for example by extending the term of a mortgage or loan.

-There’s free help and advice available from debt charities such as StepChange and National Debtline.
+There’s free help and advice available from websites such as MoneyHelper, StepChange and National Debtline.
 They can help you find the best way to manage your debts depending on your individual circumstances and in some cases they will negotiate with creditors on your behalf.